Small media company to run Sports Illustrated for new owner

 Authentic Brands Group bought Sports Illustrated from publishing giant Meredith last month.
 At the time, the companies said Meredith would run the magazine and the SI.com website for at least two years under a licensing deal.

 But in a filing Monday, Maven said it has a licensing deal for Sports Illustrated magazine and the website.
-It says Ross Levinsohn, former publisher of the Los Angeles Times, would be CEO of the licensed business.
+It says Ross Levinsohn, former publisher of the Los Angeles Times, would be CEO of what will soon be named Sports Illustrated Media.

 Maven says its deal runs through 2029 and may be renewed.
 Terms were not disclosed, but Maven paid $45 million up front.